-Poland embraces the West amid Ukraine crisis after years of drifting away
+Poland embraces West amid Ukraine crisis after years of drifting away

 “We take Article 5 as a sacred commitment,” Biden said, referring to the alliance’s collective defense pact.
 “Not a throwaway, a sacred commitment that relates to every member of NATO.”

 Biden’s visit comes at a remarkable moment for Poland.
-In the lead-up to the Russian invasion of Ukraine, the country made international headlines for its hard-line stance on refugees, its anti-LGBT policies and for its fraught relationship with both the United States and Europe.
+In the lead-up to the Russian invasion of Ukraine, the country made international headlines for its hard-line stance on refugees, its anti-LGBTQ policies and its fraught relationship with both the United States and Europe.

 Biden seemingly made reference to some of the leaders’ ideological differences on Saturday.